tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 address is started first, followed by the others in the list, one at a time.
 Starting a new connection attempt does not affect previous attempts, as multiple connection attempts may occur in parallel.
-Once one of the connection attempts succeeds (generally when the TCP handshake completes), all other connections attempts that have not yet succeeded SHOULD be canceled.
+Once one of the connection attempts succeeds ({{success}}), all other connections attempts that have not yet succeeded SHOULD be canceled.
 Any address that was not yet attempted as a connection SHOULD be ignored.
 At that time, the asynchronous DNS query MAY be canceled as new addresses will not be used for this connection.
 However, the DNS client resolver SHOULD still process DNS replies from the network for a short period of time (recommended to be 1 second), as they will populate the DNS cache and can be used for subsequent connections.

 A simple implementation can have a fixed delay for how long to wait before starting the next connection attempt.
 This delay is referred to as the "Connection Attempt Delay".
 One recommended value for a default delay is 250 milliseconds.
-A more nuanced implementation's delay should correspond to the time when the previous attempt is sending its second TCP SYN, based on the TCP's retransmission timer
+A more nuanced implementation's delay should correspond to the time when the previous attempt is sending its initial packet, based on the retransmission timer ({{!RFC6298}}, {{?RFC9002}}).
-{{!RFC6298}}.
 If the client has historical RTT data gathered from other connections to the same host or prefix, it can use this information to influence its delay.
 Note that this algorithm should only try to approximate the time of the first SYN retransmission, and not any further retransmissions that may be influenced by exponential timer back off.

 The Connection Attempt Delay MUST have a lower bound, especially if it is computed using historical data.
 More specifically, a